 Custodial Credit Risk - Custodial credit risk is the risk that in the event of bank failure, the School's deposits may not be returned to it.
 The School does not have a formal policy regarding custodial credit risk.
 The School maintains its cash balances in a financial institution insured by the Federal Deposit Insurance Corporation ("FDIC").
-Under the FDIC program, all of the School's cash balances maintained in accounts at the financial institution are fully guaranteed by the FDIC up to \$250,000.

-At June 30, 2016, the School's cash was \$535,622 in excess of the insured limit.
-The School's deposits are part of the Qualified Public Deposit program and are insured for more than the \$250,000 FDIC limit.
+Under the FDIC program, all of the School's cash balances maintained in accounts of the financial institution are fully guaranteed by the FDIC up to \$250,000.
+At June 30, 2016, the School's cash balances exceeded FDIC coverage by \$1,766,360; however, the School's deposits are part of the Qualified Public Deposit program and are insured for more than the \$250,000 FDIC limit.
+The School has no history of loss due to exceeding coverage limitations.